jiangpengcheng/sshm/README.md

 A simple SSH bookmarks script that help remember the history of ssh command.

 # Install
-Just put sshm into `/usr/local/bin` or somewhere else.
+Just put sshm and sshm-update into `/usr/local/bin` or somewhere else.

 Run commands below to init: